 - Network Load Balancing is a managed service.

 - Network Load Balancing is implemented by using Andromeda virtual networking and Google Maglev.

-- Load-balanced packets are received by backend VMs with their source IP unchanged.
+- Load-balanced packets are received by backend VMs with the packet's source and destination IP addresses, protocol, and, if the protocol is port-based, the source and destination ports unchanged.

 - Load-balanced connections are terminated by the backend VMs.

 - Responses from the backend VMs go directly to the clients, not back through the load balancer.
 The industry term for this is direct server return.

 The following diagram shows users in California, New York, and Singapore.
 They're all connecting into their backend resources, which are myapp, test, and travel.
 When a user in Singapore connects into the U.S. West backend, the traffic ingresses closest to Singapore because the range is anycasted.
 From there, the traffic is routed to the regional backend.

 A network load balancer balances traffic originating from the internet.

 The scope of a network load balancer is regional, not global.
 This means that a network load balancer cannot span multiple regions.
 Within a single region, the load balancer services all zones.